Private equity and hedge funds in Puerto Rico – a welcoming environment in the Caribbean

 Sponsors and Investors in private equity funds should consider examining the interplay between these provisions and US income tax provisions (and in certain cases the income tax provisions of other jurisdictions).
 The optimal tax structure will vary depending on numerous factors, including (i) the tax residence of the investment manager, the General Partner, the owners of the investment manager and General Partner, the fund, and the investors in the fund and (ii) the types of investments made by the fund and the location of the issuers of such investments.
 Prudence suggests examining these complex tax issues on a case-by case basis with a sophisticated tax practitioner.

-DLA Piper attorneys have the experience and knowledge required to assist clients in navigating these areas of law and establishing private equity and hedge funds in Puerto Rico.
+DLA Piper attorneys have the experience and knowledge required to assist clients in navigating through these areas of law and establishing private equity and hedge funds in Puerto Rico.
 Find out more by contacting any of the authors.